blazium-engine/blazium-docs/tutorials/shaders/advanced_postprocessing.rst

     POSITION = vec4(VERTEX.xy, 1.0, 1.0);
   }

-.. note:: In versions of Blazium earlier than 4.3, this code recommended using ``POSITION = vec4(VERTEX, 1.0);``
-          which implicitly assumed the clip-space near plane was at ``0.0``.
-          That code is now incorrect and will not work in versions 4.3+ as we use a "reversed-z" depth buffer now where the near plane is at ``1.0``.

 Even with this vertex shader, the quad keeps disappearing.
 This is due to frustum culling, which is done on the CPU.
 Frustum culling uses the camera matrix and the AABBs of Meshes to determine if the Mesh will be visible *before* passing it to the GPU.